ait-aecid/aminer-aelastic/README.md

 # Testing

 Normally the daemon starts polling the elasticsearch as soon as some other programm reads from the unix-domain-socket.
-It is possible to read from the socket manually using the following command:
+It is possible to read from the socket manually using ncat(from nmap) as follows:

 ```
 sudo ncat -U /var/lib/aminer/aminer.sock